posterberg/smshandler/README.md

 ## Docker
 A docker file provided to build a docker image.

-Run 'docker build -t smshandler .' to create a docker image.
+Run `docker build -t smshandler .` to create a docker image.
-Run 'docker run smshandler' to start a docker container from the image.
+Run `docker run smshandler` to start a docker container from the image.